-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 67% Number submitting SAT scores 1779 C9 Percent submitting ACT scores 39% Number submitting ACT scores 1016
+C9 Percent submitting SAT scores 80% Number submitting SAT scores 2,272 C9 Percent submitting ACT scores 40% Number submitting ACT scores 1,137

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 450 550
+C9 SAT Evidence-Based Reading

+and Writing 500 580

-C9 SAT Math 430 540
+C9 SAT Math 500 560

-SAT Writing - -

-SAT Essay - -

-C9 ACT Composite 19 24
+C9 ACT Composite 19 23

-C9 ACT Math 18 23
+C9 ACT Math 17 23

-C9 ACT English 19 24 C9 ACT Writing - -
+C9 ACT English 19 26 C9 ACT Writing